I am Kai, the mind of clean-bites

 Fact is: There is not a single valid answer, but many ways to achieve a healthy goal.
 Still, there are so many people impacted with global diseases like diabetes, CHD, obesity.
 Even though most countries have their nutritional guidelines, often in the form of a pyramid, which are pretty much valid plans for a healthy diet, the food industry and aggressive marketing lead too many people into a toxic cocktail of sugar and fat.
 Bypasses, insulin, drugs and surgery are the answer to that.

 I am shocked that this is still happening and killing millions of people every year, only by heart disease.
 But that’s just the start of the list.
 Neither is the available science known widespread, nor are there efficient mechanics in place to protect people from well marketed but shitty foods.

 I mean, in most countries you can take a sugary biscuit, bloat in the minimum requirement of fiber and then can put a wonderful green label on top of it, that advertises this exact one thing.
-Some green and yellow colors and this thing is perceived healthy.
+Add some green and yellow colors on the packaging and you can sell this thing as healthy.

 The goal of clean bites